-The Film Studies Program offers the following graduate degrees and certificates:
+The Film and Media Studies Program offers the following graduate degrees and certificates:

-- PhD in Film Studies (in conjunction with five Associated Departments):
+- PhD in Film and Media Studies (in conjunction with five Associated Departments):

 Certificates are available to all Dietrich School of Arts and Sciences (A&S) students in graduate MA or PhD degree programs.
 They address the needs of both the student who will focus on film studies (as in a dissertation) and the student who wishes training in film studies as a subspecialty.

-The courses and research paper required for each certificate provide the student with a coherent curriculum in film studies appropriate to the student's graduate level.
+The courses and research paper required for each certificate provide the student with a coherent curriculum in Film and Media Studies appropriate to the student's graduate level.

-Film Studies courses are offered by several departments.
+Film and Media Studies courses are offered by several departments.
 Choose “Film Studies” in the “School of Arts and Sciences” dropdown menu on the course descriptions page to view currently offered courses.
 Search courses.

 The Graduate Handbook contains all the policies and procedures of the graduate programs and is intended as a guide for graduate students.